Revassess/revassessv2/README.md

  "mvn test -Dtest=TierXTests" where X is the tier number.

  > Note: you must be on the branch for the tier you want to test to be able to test it.
+Tests will need to be run locally and you will need to look into the tests to see why they are failing.
+ You are not to alter any of the tests, but it is essential that you know what you need to do to pass the tier.